Plutonomicon/cardano-transaction-lib/README.md

 ### Running the project in the browser

 `npm run dev` will start a Webpack development server at `localhost:4008`.
 By default, Webpack will build a small Purescript example (`examples/nami/Simple.purs`).
-You should have a Nami wallet enabled and allow the page to access your wallet
+You should have a Nami wallet enabled and allow the page to access your wallet.
+The example expects that wallet has some funds available and Nami's 0.5ADA collateral set (which can be done from the wallet gui - click on the robot's face).

 `npm run build` will output the Webpack-bundled project in `dist` (again using the example in `Simple.purs`)